matiasraisanen/food-fight/README.md

 This application is hosted on AWS, and available at [koodihaaste.matiasraisanen.com](https://koodihaaste.matiasraisanen.com/index.html)
 _Unless I have taken it down..._

 I took the liberty of only using English in the project, as I felt it to be more fitting as a human interface language than Finnish.
 Fighter names (food items) will be Finnish though.
-Here's a little list of fighters to try out, should you now be familiar with Finnish.
+Here's a little list of fighters to try out.

 | EN      | FI       |
 | ------- | -------- |